-- Advise on a suitable investment strategy, and amendments to the strategy, to deliver the required investment returns from the Plan's investments to support the long-term funding objective; - Implement a strategy, and amendments to the strategy, that delivers the target returns whilst minimising the associated risk: - Maintain progress along the agreed journey plan and advise on potential solutions if the journey plan is not on track; - Deliver an investment approach that reflects the Plan's cashflow position, and likely evolution, and minimises the risk of forced disinvestment; - Provide advice on cost efficient implementation of the Trustee's strategy, including but not limited to advice on the use of suitable benchmarks, active or passive management, selection of managers; - Provide relevant and timely advice; - Develop Trustee knowledge and understanding of the Plan's investment strategy, its implementation and investment matters; - Provide suitable reporting for the Trustee to understand the Plan's progress towards its investment objectives; - Ensure advice complies with relevant pensions regulations, legislation and supporting guidance; - Ensure the Trustee meets the relevant pensions regulations and legislation relating to investment, including the Plan's SIP and approach to responsible investment.
+• Advise on a suitable investment strategy, and amendments to the strategy, to deliver the required investment returns from the Plan's investments to support the long-term funding objective;

+- Implement a strategy, and amendments to the strategy, that delivers the target returns whilst minimising the associated risk; - Maintain progress along the agreed journey plan and advise on potential solutions if the journey plan is not on track; - Deliver an investment approach that reflects the Plan's cashflow position, and likely evolution, and minimises the risk of forced disinvestment; - Provide advice on cost efficient implementation of the Trustee's strategy, including but not limited to advice on the use of suitable benchmarks, active or passive management, selection of managers; - Provide relevant and timely advice; - Develop Trustee knowledge and understanding of the Plan's investment strategy, its implementation and investment matters; - Provide suitable reporting for the Trustee to understand the Plan's progress towards its investment objectives; - Ensure advice complies with relevant pensions regulations, legislation and supporting guidance; - Ensure the Trustee meets the relevant pensions regulations and legislation relating to investment, including the Plan's SIP and approach to responsible investment.

-The IFC carried out an evidence-based review of the Advisor's performance against these objectives in December 2023 and was satisfied that they had been achieved for the year.
-This involved rating the Advisor against the different objectives.
+The IFC carried out an evidence-based review of the Advisor's performance against these objectives in December 2024 and was satisfied that they had been achieved for the year.
+This involved rating the Advisor against the different objectives using a scoring framework and feedback from the IFC and Trustee throughout the year.

-To facilitate meeting those objectives, the Trustee undertook the following during the last year to ensure that their knowledge of investment matters remains up to date:
+To facilitate meeting those objectives, the Trustee undertook the following training during the last year to ensure that their knowledge of investment matters remains up to date: